-Progress is recorded using Evidence for Learning, as you will have seen in the Learning Logs sent home in July.
+Progress is currently recorded using Evidence for Learning, as you will have seen in the Learning Logs sent home at key points in the year.
+This platform will soon change to a different one but the quality of evidence recorded will remain the same - if not improve!